JustEnoughLinuxOS/distribution/README.md

 * Reboot the device, and the update will begin automatically.

 ## Network Access
 * The username for ssh and samba access is "root".
-The root password is generated during every boot.
-It can be found in the Network Settings menu.
+The root password is generated during every boot, it can be found in the Network Settings menu.

 ## Frequently Asked Questions
 * Does JELOS offer any support?